-Ever wondered how to knit baby booties?
+Ever wondered what is involved in knitting baby booties?
 Although baby booties tend to have gone out of fashion with young mothers in favour of mass produced socks, knitting baby booties is still a very rewarding pastime.

 Baby booties are small (naturally) and even though there is some shaping involved they are still relatively easy to knit and it does not take very long to make a pair.